oroinc/doctrine-extensions/README.md

 * `CAST(expr as type)` - Takes an expression of any type and produces a result value of a specified type.
 Supported types are: "char, string, text, date, datetime, time, int, integer, decimal, boolean"
 * `CONCAT_WS` - Concatenate all but the first argument with separators.
 The first argument is used as the separator string.
 * `GROUP_CONCAT` - Return a concatenated string
+* `REPLACE(subject,from,to)` - Replaces all occurrances of a string "from" with "to" within a string "subject"

 GROUP_CONCAT full syntax:
 ```